August Market Crash Again? Depends On July 4th

 Even these two factors are not enough to bet money on a market crash, because recovery can still happen quickly.
 Why alarm bells should be sounded now though and strategies prepared has to do with a third red flag, and that is late-June through July monetary trends.
 First, as you can see from the two charts above, there is no growth throughout June in the week average in either year.
 Neither is there any substantial growth in June for any year going back to 2008.
 So we can expect M2 to stagnate for at least one more week due to the 10-day time lag in the reports.

-Moving to July, looking back at every H.6 release since 2008 for July data, we also see that July always starts off with a growth spurt of between 0.7% and 1.5% from the week before, possibly related to the July 4 th holiday, with median growth around 1%.
+Moving to July, looking back at every H.6 release since 2008 for July data, we also see that July always starts off with a growth spurt of between 0.7% and 1.5% from the week before, possibly related to the July 4th holiday, with median growth around 1%.
 And then monetary growth basically stops until August at the earliest, October at the latest.

 Using these trends as a base, we can extrapolate a range for what M2 will probably be by early August on the chart, mid-August or so on the trading calendar.
 First, we assume no growth for one more week.
 That leaves the quarterly average at a standstill or very close to it.
 From there, let’s calculate two possible scenarios.

-Scenario 1, Low Post July 4 th M2 Growth
+Scenario 1, Low Post July 4th M2 Growth

-If we assume low-end post July 4th M2 growth at 0.7%, which occurred in 2014, and then zero growth for the rest of July which is standard, that would put M2 at about $13.570 trillion in two weeks, and quarterly growth still at a standstill or possibly even slightly shrinking.
+If we assume low-end post July 4th M2 growth at 0.7%, which occurred in 2014, and then zero growth for the rest of July, which is standard, that would put M2 at about $13.570 trillion in two weeks, and quarterly growth still at a standstill or possibly even slightly shrinking.
 Repeat that for 4 more weeks through the rest of July and that puts quarterly average M2 at around $13.489 trillion give or take $20 billion depending on the exact numbers.
 (I make this calculation by assuming week average M2 unchanged next week, then at $13.57 trillion for 4 weeks, adding that sum together with the previous 8 weeks and dividing by 13.)

 That means quarterly average M2 would be growing but by only around 2%.
 There is a decent chance of a crash at those levels to bet a small stake on.
 If M2 declines slightly throughout July which sometimes happens, it becomes even more likely, and you can bet a slightly bigger stake.

 Scenario 2, High Post July 4th Growth